Prince Harry acknowledges tensions with his brother William for the first time

 "We are certainly on different paths at the moment, but I will always be there for him, and as I know he will always be there for me.
 We don't see each other as much as we used to as we are so busy.
 But I love him dearly and you know the majority of the stuff is probably — well, the majority of the stuff is created out of nothing.
 But as brothers, you have good days and you have bad days."

-There have been tabloid rumors of a rift between the brothers, but more often those rumors concern the brothers' wives, Megan, Duchess of Sussex, and Kate, Duchess of Cambridge.
+There have been tabloid rumors of a rift between the brothers, but more often those rumors concern the brothers' wives, Meghan, Duchess of Sussex, and Kate, Duchess of Cambridge.

 The alleged rift has been cited as one of the reasons Harry and Meghan moved out of Kensington Palace in May, but a CNN source close to both duchesses said it had more to do with Harry wanting greater independence and William needing his own team in preparation for the change of reign, when their father becomes king.